Trip Details

 Who’s It For?

-This one is easy.
-Pretty much anybody.
+This one is moderately easy.
+Pretty much most folks.
 The float is a good match for novice paddlers, and enough fun for even more experienced paddlers.
-We’re not on a whitewater adventure here, we’re floating through one of the most iconic locations in Alaska river history.
+We’re not on a whitewater adventure here, we’re paddling through one of the most iconic locations in Alaska river history.

-You don’t need packrafting or kayaking experience. you should be a reasonable swimmer and comfortable in the water.
+You don’t need packrafting or kayaking experience.
+You should be a reasonable swimmer and comfortable in the water.
+Paddling experience helps.

 You don’t need to be backpacker or superfit outdoor guru.
 Just someone who loves the wilderness and is looking for real Alaska packraft adventure.